pucheng-tan/WordFlow-wiki/Design-Research/Interaction-Diagrams.md

 ## 08: Super-Admin can create and manage Admins

-Use Case 08.1, Use Case 08.2, and Use Case 08.3 begin with the Super-Admin selecting User Management generating a list of Users as depicted below before branching off into Use Case 08.1, Use Case 08.2, or Use Case 08.3:
+Use cases 08.1, 08.2, and 08.3 begin with the Super-Admin selecting User Management generating a list of Users as depicted below before branching off:

 | ID | 08.1 and 08.2 and 08.3 |
 | ------ | ------ |